namofun/judgehost/README.md

 # and do not guarantee the arguments are correctly installed
 # You may only run on the first install on a clean install
 sudo ./finalize.sh

-# Setup the corresponding count of judgehosts
-# NOTE that you may have to disable these manually if needed
-sudo ./setup-batch.sh
 ```